-From the Desk of Kristina R. Haymes, San Diego Trust and Estate Attorney
+From the Desk of Kristina R. Hess, San Diego Trust and Estate Attorney

 Virtually everyone knows about the estate tax (unless they’ve been living under a rock for the last ten or twelve years).
 But if you’re planning to leave property directly to your grandchildren or even great grandchildren, there’s another tax you need to plan for now.